Igor Savitsky: Karakalpakstan period

 and the Amaravella group.
 Paintings by many of the artists, although recognized in Western Europe (especially in France), had been banned in the Soviet Union during Joseph Stalin’s rule and through the 1960s.

 Despite the risk of being denounced as an “enemy of the people”, Savitsky sought out proscribed painters and their heirs to collect, archive, and display their works.
 With great courage he managed to assemble thousands of Russian avant-garde and post avant-garde paintings.
 Moreover, refuting the Socialist Realism school, the collection shook the foundations of that period of art history.

+According to Erika Fatland, "Today Savitsky is recognised as the founder of the Karakalpakstan school of landscape painting."